NEvolution/rostergenius/README.md

 source ~/Development/venvs/rostergenius/bin/activate
 ```

-Then download the roster genius source code and set it up:
+Then download the roster genius source code and set it up.

+1. Download the [GitHub Mac app](http://mac.github.com), create a GitHub account if you don't already have one, and log in.
+2. Click the 'Clone in Desktop' button on the right hand side of this page, and clone it into the Development folder you created earlier.

 ```
-# Download roster genius.
-This may bring up a dialog to install the developer tools.
-Install them.
-git clone git@github.com:joshhunt/rostergenius.git

-# Move into the rostergenius folder
+# Move into the rostergenius folder you created with the GitHub app.
+FYI, ~ is a shortcut for your home folder
-cd rostergenius
+cd ~/Development/rostergenius

 # Install the dependencies required by roster genius
 pip install -r requrements.txt